 Hot Dogs

-Before relocating to California, Jacobs co-founded the Minneapolis-based creative agency Elbow Juice, producing commercial and editorial work for universities, hospitals and health organizations, nonprofits, political campaigns, the National Park Service, the Minnesota Opera, emerging brands, and companies such as Bose, where he contributed to editing and internal media work.
+Before relocating to California, Jacobs produced content with a focus on non-profits, public health, and mission-based organizations.
+He co-founded the Minneapolis-based creative agency Elbow Juice, producing commercial and editorial work for universities, hospitals and health organizations, nonprofits, political campaigns, the National Park Service, the MN Opera, emerging brands, and established companies.
 His background in documentary, advertising, and branded storytelling continues to shape his exploration of contemporary American culture.

-Upcoming works include Mugged, a feature film currently awaiting release, and Gas Station Hot Dog, a surreal cross-country documentary and anthropological portrait of America viewed through roadside food culture, regional identity, and the mythology of the open road.
+Upcoming works include the feature film Mugged, which he wrote and directed, and Gas Station Hot Dog, a surreal cross-country documentary and anthropological portrait of America viewed through roadside food culture, regional identity, and the mythology of the open road.